elmtree-askmo/cloudcannon-app/content/quicktakes-about-us.md

           real-world problems and deliver exceptional value to customers.
 A visionary thinker with a track record of driving growth and delivering cutting-edge solutions at Oracle and Netscape.
-      - avatar: /images/photo-Ale.webp
-        name: Alé Di Mare
-        title: Head of Engineering
-        description: >-
-          Alejandro Di Mare, is a seasoned head of engineering with 15 years of experience in edtech.
-He runs Edkey’s engineering team focused on artificial intelligence, large language models, and software/systems architecture as well as mobile development.
-Previously he was the first engineer at Edmodo and played a pivotal role in Edmodo’s development that grew to more than 150 million students and teachers across the globe.
-Alejandro earned his BS from the University of Costa Rica.
       - avatar: /images/photo-Darian.webp
         name: Darian Patchin
         title: Head of Go-to-Market